[This article was updated January 2025]

 The word “get” is usually spoken by southern Americans as “git,” meaning that it rhymes with the English word “lit” as opposed to “debt.”

-After the deep south, Boston may have the most well-known and distinctive accent in the United States.
+After New York and the American South, Boston may be the most well-known and distinctive American accent.

-This accent is generally associated with a missing “R”, especially in words that end in an “ah” sound.
+Once again, the letter ‘r’ has the spotlight as this accent is generally associated with a missing “r”, especially in words that end in an “ah” sound.

 People from Boston often pronounce the word “car” in a way that sounds more like “ca” to other Americans.